Egoushka/VPN-and-Torrent-Management-Script/README.md

 ## Usage
 ### Running the Script:

-#### Just double click on it
+Just double click on it.
-  The title said everything

-#### Via CMD
-  * Open Command Prompt.
-  * Navigate to the directory where the script is saved.
-  * Run the script by typing its name and pressing Enter.

 ### Menu Options:
   * Start VPN: Closes the torrent client and starts the VPN.